KaviHShah/Intro-to-Python/materials/01-why-learn-python.md

 https://ipython.org/

-- The main thing to note that most packages and modules will work across implementations (at least those in C), but sometimes it will make a difference, which implementation you are using.

 ## Why Python is Great for Data Science

 **Simple Syntax and Readability:**

-- Its easy-to-understand syntax helps data scientists focus on solving problems rather than dealing with complex code, making it accessible for both beginners and experts.
+- Python's easy-to-understand syntax helps data scientists focus on solving problems rather than dealing with complex code, making it accessible for both beginners and experts.

 **Large Ecosystem of Libraries:**